fiboa/specification/core/README.md

 The schema for this specification (see above) is required to be provided.

 **collection:** The collection identifier is usually only needed for merged datasets and it is **required** in this case.
-A validatior can't check whether the `collection` property is required, the data providers must ensure this.
+A validatior can't check whether the `collection` property is required, the data providers or tooling must ensure that if data from two different sources are merged that a `collection` property with distinct values is provided.
+Otherwise, IDs may conflict or extension requirements might not be fulfilled and validation could fail.

 **category:** Choose any (unique) combination of the following values: